OpaxIV/drm_in_games/disasm_vm_obfuscators/analysis.md

 ### Ghidra
 The binary has been analysed with ghidra.
 When selecting the language, I chose "x86, compiler: gcc".
 #### Graphing View
-As you can see, you can't see anything.
+As you can see, you can't see anything.<br/>
 <img src="https://github.com/OpaxIV/hslu_secproj/assets/93701325/02ad9701-acc8-4ca4-b97c-bdc050513e53" width="200">